edoardoc/somesvgtest/README.md

 # somesvgtest with docker and nginx proxy

-`docker-compose up --build ` will launch services, checksvgs.sh will curl svg
+`docker-compose up --build ` will launch services, `checksvgs.sh` will curl svg from different hosts showing content-type